tomhoffer/fastapi-service/README.md

 I have indentified the following potential improvements for future.
 I'd be happy to implement them, but I wanted to avoid over-engineering without confirming these improvements are needed.

-- The current implementation does not make use of asynchronous capabilities of the psycopg library.
-If higher performance is required, it might be worth rewriting the server part to use asyncio as the main purpose of the database part of the server is to make I/O calls to the database.
-The XML<->JSON conversion part would be extracted to a separate server so that it doesn't block the event loop when processing large inputs.

 - Read performance of the DB Selects could be improved by creating an index over the email column.
 Enabling it however introduces a penalty when it comes to `INSERT`, `UPDATE` and `DELETE` queries.